drkarim/lassy/README.md

 ## Usage
-There are several tools within the library.

-The tool can be used to interrogate late gadolinium enhancement CMR images of the ventricular myocardium.
+It contains a tool that can be used to interrogate late gadolinium enhancement CMR images of the ventricular myocardium.

 It takes input parameters such as: